Aman1905/Go-Web-Server-Redis-Cache-Sample/README.md

-# Go-Web-Server-Redis-Cache-Sample
+# Go Web Server with Caching using Redis
-This is a sample Web Server program written in Go and used Redis for implementing the Caching.
-This code repo is used in a blog for DevRelSquad.
+A sample Web Server program in Go that uses Redis to implement the Caching.
+This code repo is used in a blog post for DevRelSquad.